jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Viper Vine.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Captivating Cloud (Su): >
-SpecialAbilities: Captivating Cloud (Su) Once per day as a swift action, a viper vine can emit a transparent cloud of pollen in a 60-foot spread that has the power to lull the minds of those that smell it.
+    Once per day as a swift action, a viper vine can emit a transparent cloud of pollen in a 60-foot spread that has the power to lull the minds of those that smell it.
 Once activated, the cloud persists for 5 rounds unless dispersed by moderate or stronger wind.
 All creatures in the cloud must succeed on a DC 24 Will saving throw each round or become captivated.
 Once a creature becomes captivated, it takes no actions save to approach the viper vine via the most direct route possible.
 If this path leads it into a dangerous area, such as through fire or off a cliff, that creature receives a second saving throw to end the effect before moving into peril.
 A victim that is attacked by the viper vine gets a new saving throw as a free action during each of the vine's attacks to overcome the effect.
 This is a mind-affecting effect.
 The save DC is Constitution-based.
+  Cold Lethargy (Ex): >
-Cold Lethargy (Ex) Exposure to any cold effect slows a viper vine (as a slow spell) for 1d4 rounds.
+    Exposure to any cold effect slows a viper vine (as a slow spell) for 1d4 rounds.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: